Base64 Decode Algorithm

-QUJD string and want to decode it from Base64:
+For example, you have the “QUJD” string and want to decode it from Base64:

-First, you need to split the string letter by letter.
+- First, you need to split the string letter by letter.
 Thus, you got 4 groups:

-At this step you should convert each group from decimal to binary.
+- At this step you should convert each group from decimal to binary.
 So find corresponding decimal values in the ASCII table and make sure you get the following binary values:

-Once again using the ASCII table, convert all binary values into their ASCII characters:
+- Once again using the ASCII table, convert all binary values into their ASCII characters:

-The final chord, concatenate all ASCII characters to get the result string:
+- The final chord, concatenate all ASCII characters to get the result string: